J-Jaywalker/J-Jaywalker/readme.md

 title: Senior Software Engineer
 location: London, United Kingdom
 summary: >
-    Hi, I'm James, a Software Engineer with a people-centric mindset and strong expertise in C++ and Python.
+    Hi, I'm JJ, a Software Engineer with a people-centric mindset and strong expertise in C++ and Python.
     I've got experienced across various industries, and can thrive anywhere from high-integrity systems to agile environments.
     I focuses on solving problems through collaboration, clear communication, and continuous improvement.
     Most importantly, I believes in building not just great software, but great teams.